jha-vineet69/jha-vineet69/README.md

 ### Hi there, I'm Vineet 👋

 ## I'm an Engineer, a Data Scientist, and Life Long Learner!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a Time Series Forecasting Project!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently Learning everything.
-- 🥅 2020 Goals: Contribute more to Open Source projects and Learn a lot
+- 🥅 2020 Goals: Contribute more to Open Source projects and Learn a lot.
-- ⚡ Fun fact: I love to bingewatch movies and play sports
+- ⚡ Fun fact: I love to bingewatch movies and play sports.

 ### Connect with me: